 And a large part of that equation leads us to the importance, and even necessity, of microdosing cannabis.

 We already know that the future of cannabis revolves around the consumers who have yet to walk into a marijuana shop.
-The existing ganja markets, from Colorado to Uruguay to Washington state, have progressed substantially — but the industry is currently looking to untapped markets for future growth.
+The existing ganja markets have progressed substantially — but the industry is currently looking to untapped markets for future growth.